getCUJO/QoOID/draft-ietf-ippm-qoo.md

 # Operational Considerations {#operational-considerations}

-Aiming to ensure broad and easy applicability of the QoO framework across diverse use cases, the document only imposes few strict mandates.
+Aiming to ensure broad and easy applicability of the QoO framework across diverse use cases, the document imposes only a few strict mandates.
 Instead, this section provides general guidance concerning the operation of the QoO framework based on intuitions and assumptions that guided the development of the framework.
 Future documents are expected to capture and refine best practices once more operational experience has been gathered.